 The County requests that employees keep supervisors and the Human Resources Department informed of any changes in important information.
-An employee's present address and phone number are essential for many purposes, including mailings from the County to an employee's home.
-Employees are responsible to notify the Human Resources Department immediately of any changes such as marital status, exemptions claimed for income tax withholding purposes, health insurance plan information, or other personnel administration information.
+An employee's present address, email address, and phone number are essential for many purposes, including mailings from the County to an employee's home.
+Employees are responsible to notify the Human Resources Department immediately of any changes such as marital status, health insurance plan information, or other personnel administration information.
 The County also needs to have information about who to contact in case of an emergency.
+The County maintains employee information electronically and provides "self-service" programs for employee's use.
+Please keep your personal contact and income tax information updated.